ole-thoeb/practical-generics/tasks/option.md

 <details>
 <summary>Hint 3</summary>

-Build the variants in such a way that `Maybe` becomes a [discriminated union](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#discriminated-unions).
+Build the variants in such a way that `Option` becomes a [discriminated union](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#discriminated-unions).
 </details>

 <details>